Changissnz/selfinterest/README.md

 this base identity of minority, due to lack of processes that aid in their independent autonomy.
 This is precisely why ethnicity is an unresolved question for many individuals of nations either homogenous or heterogenous in ethnic makeup.
-What is the guaranteed principle that preserves any one minority identity in a land, after the minority group's collective grievances of political and financial infliction are no longer prevalent in the ideology that bounds them into the same self-recognized group?
+What is the guaranteed principle that preserves any one minority identity in a land, after the minority group's collective grievances of political and financial affliction are no longer prevalent in the ideology that bounds them into the same self-recognized group?
 Occupation and assimilation are two avenues where members of the minority identity can dissipate into.
 And on this question, a famous saying is "misery loves company".
 The saying speaks loudly to the insufferable nature